jenhakk/react-weather-app/README.md

 ## 1. Creating React project

-To create React applications you need to have node.js, npm (Node Package Manager) and code editor installed.
+To create React applications you need to have **node.js**, **npm (Node Package Manager)** and **code editor** installed.
 Check the basics of React and how to set up required tools from [here.](https://github.com/jenhakk/React.js_Fundamentals)

 After installations, start by opening your chosen code editor.
-In this project I’m using Visual Studio Code.
+In this project I’m using **Visual Studio Code**.
 Open folder/workspace where you want to create your application.
 Then open a new terminal and create a new React project by typing next command to it:

 `npx create-react-app weatherapp`

 This creates a new folder that is named according to the project name.
-Then move to project folder and start the project by typing:
+Then move to project:

 `cd weatherapp`